timghaly/Int1-epicPCR/README.md

 # Int1-epicPCR

 This script runs all the steps for the sequence processing and filtering of class 1 integron-16S epicPCR products sequenced with Oxford Nanopore Technologies.
 The expected epicPCR products are generated from a fusion PCR that links class 1 integron gene cassette arrays amplified from single cells, isolated in aqueous phase droplets, to the 16S rRNA marker gene from the same cells.
 See a [schematic](https://github.com/timghaly/Int1-epicPCR/blob/main/epicPCR_schematic.jpg) of the experimental workflow.
+For more detailed information, see our [paper](https://pubs.acs.org/doi/10.1021/acs.est.2c09739) describing the method.

 As input, this pipeline takes a raw fastq file (**WARNING: DO NOT trim adapters during basecalling**), and outputs a single fasta file containing a set of full-length, primer-oriented epicPCR amplicon consensus sequences that contain a complete *attI1* sequence, epicPCR bridging primer, and the 16S rRNA marker gene.